 Please also bring with you any referral letters and x-ray/scans that you may have.

-Standard sessions are roughly 20 minutes in length.
+Follow up sessions are roughly 30 minutes in length.
 Initial appointments are roughly 45 minutes in length.

 No, you don’t, but often your Physician will recommend that you seek alternative therapy.
 The only time a doctor’s referral would be necessary would be if your insurance plan requires that you have a doctor’s referral to receive reimbursement.
 Osteopathic Practitioners do not diagnose or practice medicine, nor do we attempt to treat disease.
 If you are concerned about any medical pathology and /or disease, always consult your physician prior to exploring Osteopathic Manual Therapy.